herronjo/Cpp/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

 ---
-name: This project exists
+name: Bug fix
-about: Complain about the existance of this project.
+about: Tell the world you fixed a bug.
 title: "[BUG FIX]"
 labels: ''
 assignees: ''